 The fashionable return of fishnet tights

 Fishnet tights have an exciting history, but in the beginning they were not designed to keep women’s legs warm, but rather to turn men’s heads.
-Marylin Monroe started it, today it is in again and can be combined with almost any style.
+Started by Marilyn Monroe, today it is back in and can be combined with almost any style.

-Whereas in the early 60s tights were only worn in the bedroom or in bars, today they are an integral part of everyday life.
+Whereas in the early 60s pantyhose were only worn in the bedroom or in relevant bars, today it is impossible to imagine everyday life without them.
 While it was once exciting, rebellious and wicked, it is now freshening up outfits worldwide.
 Twiggy and Barbie were also wearers of fishnet tights, as were Madonna and Nicole Kidman.
 Vivien Westwood made them the fashion trend of the 70s.

 At that time it was also part of the fashion statement of London’s punk girls and was even worn ripped.
 Today, tights are part of the everyday outfit, in combination with dresses and skirts as well as with ripped jeans.